readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

    #.
 Basic configuration changes

       - Add a description, homepage, and tags
-      - Browse other project with similar tags as yours (this way we encourage tagging projects, as well as discovery)
       - Configure your email for build failure notification (until we turn them on by default)